Quasi-Equivalence of Width and Depth of Neural Networks: Conclusion

 \section{Conclusion}

-\ff{In conclusion, we have presented the quasi-\fl{equivalency} between the depth and width of neural networks \fl{in analogy to the De Morgan law}.
-Most importantly, we have established the general ReLU quasi-\fl{equivalency} by enabling the transformation from an arbitrary ReLU network to a wide \fl{ReLU} network and a deep \fl{ReLU} network. \fl{Finally, we have generalized the De Morgan equivalency to the asymmetric and symmetric network-based De Morgan equivalency.} Clearly, more efforts are need to realize the great potential of this quasi-\fl{equivalency} theory in basic research and for real-world applications}.
+Inspired by the De Morgan law and through a systematic analysis, we have established the quasi-equivalence between the depth and width of ReLU neural networks from two perspectives.
+In the first perspective, we have formulated two transforms for mapping an arbitrary regression/classification ReLU network to a wide ReLU network and a deep ReLU network, respectively.
+In the second perspective, we have extended our quasi-equivalence results from ReLU networks of popular artificial neurons to those of quadratic neurons.
+This quasi-equivalence represents a step forward in developing a unified deep learning theory.
+More efforts are needed in the future to refine this quasi-equivalence relationship and find real-world applications.

-\section{Appendix A. Proof of Theorem \ref{thm:maind=2} (2D)}
+\acks{F. L. Fan is supported by the Rensselaer-IBM AI Research Collaboration Program (\url{http://airc.rpi.edu}), part of the IBM AI Horizons Network (\url{http://ibm.biz/AIHorizons}), R. Lai is partially supported by an NSF Career Award DMS–1752934 and NSF DMS-2134168.
+G. Wang is partially supported by an NIH R01 CA237267 grant.}

-\begin{prop} \ff{Suppose that $f(\mathbf{x})$ is a function represented by a ReLU network, then $f$ is a piecewise linear function that splits the space into polytopes, where each polytope can be seamlessly filled with a number of simplices.} \end{prop} \begin{proof} \ff{Because of the affine transform and the piecewise linear function ReLU, $f(\mathbf{x})$ will partition the space into polytopes, each of which is defined by a linear function.
-A feedforward ReLU network partitions the space into convex polytopes \cite{chu2018exact}, whereas a ReLU network with shortcuts may create non-convex polytopes.
-Nevertheless, those non-convex polytopes are \textit{de facto} obtained by convex polytopes because a ReLU network with shortcuts can be taken as the combination of several branches of feedforward networks.
-Clearly, the polytopes by $f(\mathbf{x})$ can be seamlessly filled with a number of simplices.} \end{proof}
+\section{Appendix A. Proof of \textbf{Theorem \ref{thm:maind=2}} (2D)}